andfaulkner/pad-comments-sublime/README.md

 ```

 ### Customize padding behaviour
-TODO Finish "Customize padding behaviour" docs to include new settings

 The fill character, left-edge character, and right-edge character can all be customized, and the padding width can be defined.
 E.g. if your settings are:
 ```
 {